samueldosramos/dotfiles/README.md

 ### Explaining the process

+The setup.sh process will:
-1. The above command will download the files and create a home folder named _.dotfiles_.
-The main installer is setup.sh, which will call all others.
+1. Download the files on your computer and create directorie _.dotfiles_.

-2. It will check if the _XCode Command Line Tools_ is installed and install the same if it does not exist.
+2. Check if the _XCode Command Line Tools_ is installed and install the same if it does not exist.

-3. Then it will open [gitconfig](.gitconfig) so that the user can put his data.
+3. Open [gitconfig](.gitconfig) so that the user can put his data.

-4. It will then open [brew.sh](install/brew.sh)  to select the applications that will be installed.
+4. Open [brew.sh](install/brew.sh) to select the applications that will be installed.
 I suggest you comment apps that should not be installed and include those that are not listed.
 After this [brew.sh](install/brew.sh) will install in the following order:

 - Homebrew;
 - Homebrew apps;